gtk-rs/gtk4-rs/book/src/accessibility.md

 {{#rustdoc_include ../listings/accessibility/6/main.rs:correct}}
 ```

-This way, the error is communicated through three channels: color (red border), text (error label), and the `Invalid` state for screen readers.
+This way, the error is communicated through three channels:
+- red color,
+- text of an error label,
+- and the `Invalid` state which will be announced by screen readers.

 <div style="text-align:center"><img src="img/accessibility_correct.png" alt="Window titled Form Validation with an Email entry containing invalid input highlighted with a red border and a visible error message reading: Please enter a valid email address"/></div>